 - Ammonia is an incredible nutrient source for the plants, but the amount of ammonia present in the atmosphere is not enough for the survival of the bacteria.

 - On the contrary, oxygen and nitrogen are present abundantly in the atmosphere.
-Hence the bacteria named rhizobium fulfils the nutrient requirement of plants by utilizing atmospheric oxygen to convert nitrogen into ammonia and the process is referred to as nitrogen fixation, thus enabling proper growth of the plants.
+Hence the bacteria named rhizobium to fulfil the nutrient requirement of plants by utilizing atmospheric oxygen to convert nitrogen into ammonia and the process is referred to as nitrogen fixation, thus enabling proper growth of the plants.

 - Hence microbes that belong to the class of Rhizobium are often referred to as nitrogen-fixing bacteria.